Disability Access and Inclusion Plan

 DAIP Summary Booklet

-In addition to the DAIP The City of Melville has developed a DAIP summary which provides a snapshot of the plan including why we have a DAIP, how the DAIP was developed and the strategies that the city will employ to improve access and inclusion.
+The DAIP 2017-2022 Summary booklet provides a shortened version of the plan, which includes why we have a DAIP, how the DAIP was developed and the strategies that the city will employ to improve access and inclusion.

-The DAIP Summary is available at the Civic Centre, the City's Libraries, on request and in alternative formats.
+View the DAIP Summary online, or in hard copy format at the Civic Centre, the City's Libraries, and on request in alternative formats.